lennihein/cpu-emulator/doc/04_backend.md

 Other functions that allow the UI to visualize the memory contents are provided.
 More specifically, `is_addr_cached` and `is_illegal_access` return whether an address is currently cached and whether a memory access to a specific address would raise a fault, respectively.
 Further, the `MemorySubsystem` includes functions that handle the cache management, such as `load_line`, `flush_line`, and `flush_all`.

 #### Meltdown Mitigation
-As explained in [@sec:meltdown-and-spectre-mitigations], researchers suggest one of Intel's mitigations to zero out any data illegaly read during the transient execution phase.
+As explained in [@sec:meltdown-and-spectre-mitigations], researchers suggest one of Intel's mitigations to zero out any data illegally read during the transient execution phase.
 To model this, both the `read_byte` functions still perform the read operation, but provide `0` as the data in the returned `MemResult`, if the mitigation is enabled.
 As of now, the read operation still changes the cache, but since only the contents of the inaccessible memory address are cached and not the corresponding oracle entry of the attacker, the mitigation still works.
 We believe a consequence of the CPU still performing the illegal read operation but zeroing out the result is that there are cache side effects.
 If desired, this behavior can be changed easily in the `read_byte` function.

 #### Cache {#sec:cache}